How Do I Know What Accuracy I'm Getting?

 Juniper RTK improves GNSS accuracy from several meters to centimeter-level accuracy.
 Your achievable accuracy depends on your distance from a network of global base stations.

-Your proximity to an RTK Base Station
+Your proximity to an RTK base station

 Within 50 km—Juniper RTK automatically connects directly to the base station nearest your current position.
-With a direct connection, you can achieve centimeter-level accuracy (~2 cm).
+With a direct connection, you can achieve centimeter-level accuracy (1–3 cm).

 Beyond 50 km—Juniper RTK automatically applies a virtual RTK solution by triangulating multiple base stations.
-With a virtual RTK solution, less than 10 cm level accuracy is possible.
+With a virtual RTK solution, less than <10 cm level accuracy is possible.

 View your accuracy in your software